Do Essential Oils For Depression Work?

 Can essential oils be researched in psychology?

 Essential oils come from various plants, plant parts, and extraction methods.
 They can also be diluted to different degrees and in different media.
 This range of possibilities makes a scientific consensus on the efficacy of essential oils difficult.
 In addition, researchers have considered that essential oils are often pleasant on their own.
-One might wonder whether essential oils are making people feel better or relaxing them through the scent.
-When essential oils are used during a massage or another relaxing treatment, it may be challenging to know whether the oils or the treatment is the culprit for improved mental health.
+One might wonder whether essential oils make people feel better or relax them through the scent.
+When essential oils are often incorporated into massage oil during a massage treatment, it may be challenging to know whether the oils or the treatment is the culprit for improved mental health.

 What have preliminary studies found?